ChenglongWang/GAME-Net/README.md

 - **Inference mode**: Most likely, you are a curious person and want to probe the performance of the GNN models compared to your DFT simulations.
 In this case, you will test the pre-trained models developed by us, without going deeper in the details behind the models' generation process and without accessing the DFT data used to train them.

 - **Training mode**: You will go through all the steps defined in the workflow for the GNN model generation process.
 In this case you will need the raw DFT datasets for training the GNN.
 Within this mode, you can train your own models with the preferred hyperparameter setting and model architecture, or, if you have enough computational resources, you can perform hyperparameter tuning with the workflow based on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).
 **N.B.
-This mode is unavailable until final publication, as training data are on embargo.**
+This mode is unavailable until final publication, as data are on embargo.**

 ### Inference mode